MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-ddinstall-events-section.md

 # INF DDInstall.Events Section

+This section is supported in Windows 10 version 1803 and later.

 Each per-Models *DDInstall***.Events** section contains one or more [**INF AddEventProvider directives**](inf-addeventprovider-directive.md) that reference additional INF-writer-defined sections in an INF file.